jessepav/lacygoill-wiki-backup/awk/awk.md

     $ ls -l /usr/local/bin/awk
     lrwxrwxrwx 1 root root 4 Feb 17 19:30 /usr/local/bin/awk -> gawk

+---

+TODO: I'm not sure `,gawk` is used, because:

+    $ aptitude show gawk
+    ...~
+    Provides: awk~
+    ...~

+If we reverse the order: `gawk,awk`, the awk command is not found anymore:

+    $ type awk
+    awk not found~

+Which causes an issue for any script relying on it.

+If  we still  reverse the  order (`gawk,awk`)  *and* remove  the `--enable-mpfr` option during the configuration, the issue is fixed.
+Which is weird...
+Even  weirder, it  seems that  `-M`  still works,  even though  it shouldn't  be supported without `--enable-mpfr`.

 ##
 ## How to install the latest stable release of gawk?